hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.nodeValidation.requestTimeout`           | 15s     | The amount of time to wait for a validation request before timing out
 `hedera.mirror.monitor.operator.accountId`                      | ""      | Operator account ID used to pay for transactions
 `hedera.mirror.monitor.operator.privateKey`                     | ""      | Operator ED25519 private key used to sign transactions in hex encoded DER format
+`hedera.mirror.monitor.publish.async`                           | true    | Whether to use the SDK's asynchronous execution or synchronous.
+Synchronous requires more monitor responseThreads.
 `hedera.mirror.monitor.publish.batchDivisor`                    | 100     | The divisor used to calculate batch size when generating transactions
 `hedera.mirror.monitor.publish.clients`                         | 4       | How many total SDK clients to publish transactions.
 Clients will be used in a round-robin fashion
 `hedera.mirror.monitor.publish.enabled`                         | true    | Whether to enable transaction publishing